grovewo/site-1/src/content/post/chiang-dao.md

 {{< figure src="/images/chiangdao/coffee.jpg" title="Coffee and Thai Tea" >}}

 There were many handmade goods available there and it was a delight to have our pick of gifts to bring home for friends and family.
-I much prefer genuine handmade products than the ubiquitous Thai themed trinkets.
+I much prefer genuine handmade products to the ubiquitous Thai themed trinkets.
 We bought a bamboo lamp, and some raw mustard flower honey from nepal.
 My favourite snack was the "Fried Sandwich".
 A slice of bread wrapped around a filling, breaded and deep fried.
 Mmmmm.

-{{< figure src="/images/chiangdao/journal.jpg" title="Journal and Greek Salad" >}}
+{{< figure src="/images/chiangdao/journal.jpg" title="Bullet Journal and Greek Salad" >}}

 I had a lovely time, it was very relaxing to get out of the city.
 There were all kinds of workshops going on and we participated in none of them.
 Some great live performances too like one we saw as we were walking past and had to stay to watch seemed like this Japanese guy was controlling this girl with his voice and hands